mjskay/ggdist/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-A hierarchical model of this data might estimate an overall mean across the conditions (`overall_mean`), the standard deviation of the condition means (`condition_mean_sd`), the mean within each condition (`condition_mean[condition]`) and the standard deviation of the responses given a condition mean (`response_sd`):
+A hierarchical model of this data might fit an overall mean across the conditions (`overall_mean`), the standard deviation of the condition means (`condition_mean_sd`), the mean within each condition (`condition_mean[condition]`) and the standard deviation of the responses given a condition mean (`response_sd`):